 Nothing will fill in the space left behind after the loss of a child, but bringing those responsible to justice can help ensure no other child is lost the same way—and it can help families get closure so they can move on with their lives.

-The Danger of a Leaving an Infant or Child in a Hot Car
+The Danger of a Leaving an Infant or Child in a Hot Car in Texas

 Heatstroke, or hyperthermia, is the most significant danger when leaving children in a car on a hot day.
 Heatstroke happens when the body overheats because of prolonged exposure to high temperatures.
 It occurs when the body temperature rises to 104 degrees Fahrenheit or higher.

 When body temperature becomes this high, it can damage the brain and other organs.
 It doesn’t take long for an infant or child’s body temperature to reach 104 degrees or higher when they are left in a car.
 The temperature outside doesn’t even need to be that hot for the inside temperature of a car to rise.
 It can go up 20 degrees in just 10 minutes.
 After an hour, a car’s inside temperature can go up 40 degrees.

 Even if it’s just 70 degrees Fahrenheit outside, it doesn’t take long for the inside of the car to become dangerously hot.
 Leaving the windows partially open does not make much of a difference.

 An infant or child’s body temperature goes up more quickly than an adult’s because their bodies absorb heat three to five times faster.
 In addition, a child’s body has not yet developed the ability to cool itself efficiently.
 Most children who die of heatstroke in a hot car are under the age of three, although there have been reports of children as old as 14.